 2005:

-The Walt Disney Company donates several Disneyland objects to the Smithsonian's National Museum of American History in Washington, D.C.
-Among the donated items are vehicles from two of Disneyland's opening year attractions: "Dumbo the Flying Elephant" and the "Mad Tea Party."
+donated items are vehicles from two of Disneyland's opening year attractions: "Dumbo the Flying Elephant" and

 1902:

-In Chicago, Elias and Flora Disney baptize their son Walter at the St. Paul Congregational Church.
-The Disneys are loyal members of the congregation - Flora plays the
+In Chicago, Elias and Flora Disney baptize their 6-month old son Walter at St. Paul's.
+The Disneys are loyal members of the congregation - Flora plays the organ and Elias, a carpenter

 1917:

 Walt Disney graduates from Benton Grammar School in Kansas City, Missouri.
 (The Disneys moved to Kansas City after their Marceline farm failed.)
 Walt graduates this day from seventh grade, and surprises his parents by delivering a patriotic speech to his fellow graduates.
 (Walt will enroll in Chicago's McKinley High School in the fall of 1917.
-But he will attend high school for only a year before volunteering as a Red Cross ambulance driver and being sent to France.)
+But he will attend high school for only a year before volunteering as a Red Cross ambulance driver and ultimately being sent to France.)

 1925: